keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 }
 {% endhighlight %}

-This picks the first item (remember that arrays indexes are [zero-based](/extend/generic-extractor/tutorial/json/#references)) and places it in the `primary-address` table.
+This picks the first item (remember that array indexes are [zero-based](/extend/generic-extractor/tutorial/json/#references)) and places it in the `primary-address` table.
 Analogously, the `addresses.1` mapping picks the second item from the `addresses` array and stores it in the `secondary-address` table.